jaredwolff/plm-rs/Readme.md

 ### Complete a Build

 Finally you can check your shortages and then complete your build.
-Use `mrp builds complete -b <your build  id>` to finish up.
+Use `mrp build complete -b <your build  id>` to finish up.
 This command will double check your inventory is up to snuff before completing your build though!

 ![Complete Build Not Ready](images/complete-still-short.png)